-The Title Clearance Program will provide services to applicants, including legal services, as needed and free of charge to assist them in resolving any title issues.
-Accordingly, those applicants that proceed to permitting by signing an Ownership Certification must continue the process to clear their title through the Title Clearance Program.
+The SFM Program will provide services for applicants, including legal services, as needed and free of charge to assist them in resolving any title issues.
+Accordingly, those applicants that proceed to permitting by signing an Ownership Certification must continue the title-clearing process through the Program.
 The applicant must make all reasonable efforts to cooperate in the process of obtaining a clear title.